bernarev/2016stagedete/README.txt

 -		Keeps system characteristics (data order MUST NOT BE CHANGED)		-
 -----------------------------------------------------------------------------------------
 -	-> Created by Evandro Bernardes	 						-
--		- at ENSTA Bretagne (Brest, Britanny, France)				- -								 			-
+-		- at ENSTA Bretagne (Brest, Britanny,France)				-
+-											-
 -		- In association with: 							-
 -			ANFR - Agence Nationale de Fréquence    		 	-
 -		- last edited in: 17/08/2016						-